cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     sh -c "checkersd query bank balances \$ALICE"
 ```

-And to check the faucet status, you can do:
+And to check the faucet status, you can use:

 ```sh
 $ curl http://localhost:4500/status